uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 ### Max History Length
 * The number of events of workflow history.
-It should never be greater than 50K(workflow exceeding 200K events will be terminated by server)
+It should never be greater than 50K(workflow exceeding 200K events will be terminated by server).
+Use continueAsNew to break long workflows into multiple runs.
 * A monitor should be set on this metric.
 * When fired, please review the design/code ASAP to reduce the history length.
 You may need to use ContinueAsNew to break a single execution into smaller pieces.
 * Datadog query example